Policy & programs

 The process of selecting medical school students conforms to Washington state law (RCW 49.60.400), which prohibits discrimination against or preferential treatment for any individual or group on the basis of race, sex, color, ethnicity, or national origin.

 The College has adopted a holistic set of selection criteria for MD students.
-These criteria reflect the College’s mission: To educate primary care physicians who will serve Washington communities in rural and underserved areas.
+These criteria reflect the College’s mission: To educate physicians who will serve Washington communities in rural and underserved areas.
 The selection criteria ensure that the student body is broadly diverse in the context of federal and state law.

 Balanced review of candidates